 Normally, the Statute of Limitations is 2 Years in California.
 However, the Statute is shorter in cases involving Medical Malpractice as well as in Cases involving Govt Entity Defendants.

 The above is the general rule, but there are many exceptions.
 Please call me anytime for a free consultation.

 What are the types of amputation injuries?

-Retraining, therapy, medical bills, psychological affects are obvious implications.
-Other long term affects, mainly from the use of prosthetics include: muscle strain, arthritis, weight gain, rashes, infection, and swelling.
+Retraining, therapy, medical bills, psychological effects are obvious implications.
+Other long-term effects, mainly from the use of prosthetics include muscle strain, arthritis, weight gain, rashes, infection, and swelling.

 How Long after an amputation can I get a prosthesis?

-Many residual limbs are healed enough in a few weeks after surgery to begin measurements and fitting off prosthetic limbs.
-Essentially this is when the wound is healed and tissue swelling has subsided.
+Many residual limbs are healed enough in a few weeks after surgery to begin measurements and to fit off prosthetic limbs.
+Essentially this is when the wound is healed, and tissue swelling has subsided.
 Medical professionals may recommend exercises and rehabilitation to encourage healing.

 How will I deal with this?

 Preparing for a prosthetic limb may require working through feelings with a therapist, muscle exercises, working with an amputation team to make the process as stress-free as possible, and learning how to tone certain muscles to attain optimal residual limb strength.